dswd/vpncloud/vpncloud.md

 things to note:

-  - To avoid that different networks that reuse each others addresses merge due to the cross-connect behavior, the `network_id` option can be used and set to any unique string to identify the network.
-The `network_id` must be the same on all nodes of the same VPN network.
+  - To avoid that different networks that reuse each others addresses merge due to the cross-connect behavior, the `magic` option can be used and set to any unique string to identify the network.
+The `magic` must be the same on all nodes of the same VPN network.

   - The cross-connect behavior can be able to connect nodes that are behind